 An organ was built for Southwell Minster in 1662/3 by ‘Mr Derbie’; this was replaced in 1701 by a new one-manual instrument in a fine case on the screen, probably built by Father Smith, repaired after a Nave roof fire in 1711, and again in 1727.

-The Organs of Southwell Minster is a 72 page illustrated booklet written by Paul Hale, former Rector Chori.
-This booklet is available to buy from the Cathedral Shop.
+The Organs of Southwell Minster is a 72-page illustrated booklet written by Paul Hale, former Rector Chori.
+This booklet is available to buy in the Cathedral Shop or online.

 Below you can view some sample pages from the booklet.